NVIDIAGameWorks/RayTracingDenoiser/README.md

 ## HOW TO REPORT ISSUES

-NRD sample has *TESTS* section in the bottom of the UI (`--testMode` required), a new test can be added if needed.
+NRD sample has *TESTS* section in the bottom of the UI, a new test can be added if needed.
 The following procedure is recommended:
-- Try to reproduce a problem in the NRD sample first
+- Try to reproduce a problem in the *NRD sample* first
   - if reproducible
     - add a test (by pressing `Add` button)
     - describe the issue and steps to reproduce